Qureshi9764/Eclora/admin-panel/PROJECT_SUMMARY.md

 ## 📌 Project Overview

-A comprehensive, production-ready admin panel for **Eclora** - a premium handmade candles and floral fragrances eCommerce platform.
+A comprehensive, production-ready admin panel for **Eclora** - a premium handmade candles and gifting eCommerce platform.
 Built with modern technologies and best practices to provide seamless management of all store operations.

 ## ✨ Key Features Implemented